drummondlab/drummondlab.github.io/team/_posts/2019-09-01-rosalind-pan.md

 github:
 scholar:
 image: /assets/images/team/rosalind-pan.png
-alum: false
+alum: true
 ---
-Rosalind is an undergraduate student at the [University of Chicago][1].
-Her project focuses on the evolutionary analysis of unalignable protein sequences.
+Rosalind was an undergraduate researcher at the [University of Chicago][1].
+Her work in our group focused on the evolutionary analysis of unalignable protein sequences.

+Rosalind graduated _summa cum laude_ (Biology and Applied Math) in June 2022, and was last seen headed to [Caltech](caltech.edu) for graduate studies in Biochemistry & Molecular Biophysics.

 [1]: http://www.uchicago.edu